milvus-io/milvus-docs/site/en/userGuide/search/search.md

 connect -h localhost -p 19530 -a default
 ```

 2. Create a collection.
-See [Manage Collection](manage_collection.md) for more instruction.
+See [Create a Collection](create_collection.md) for more instruction.

 {{fragments/multiple_code.md}}